Klizzy/ice-highspeed/README.md

 1. disconnect from the ICE wifi manually
 2. run the script
-3. disable and reenable wifi
+3. disable and enable wifi
 4. connect to ICE wifi